Eye Movement Desensitisation and Reprocessing (EMDR) - Trauma Therapy

 About EMDR

 Traumatic memory refers to information about an event that becomes locked in the nervous system in its original form.
 This may include images, thoughts, sounds, smells, emotions, physical sensations, and beliefs in their raw emotional state.
 These memories remain stored in the emotional brain (limbic system) and are often disconnected from the rational brain (cortex), which is responsible for logical thinking.
-The raw memory can be triggered by various stimuli, such as a scent, a loud noise, or anxious thoughts.
+Such raw memories can be triggered by various stimuli, such as a scent, a loud noise, or anxious thoughts.

 Therapy process

-The therapy process and procedures are according to Shapiro (2001) and follows an eight staged protocol, further details of which can be found here.
+The therapy process and procedures are according to Shapiro (2001) and follows an eight staged protocol,

 For further information on an explanation of how EMDR works please see this very useful sheet

-Get in touch
+Get in touch.

 Simply completed the form below and let us know what type of support you are looking for.